From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Proof- vs Model-theoretic View of Logic

-In clausal logic, everything is represented in terms of {clauses}.
+In this paper, we focus on clausal logic as it is a standard form to which any first order logical formula can be converted.
+In clausal logic, theories are represented in terms of {clauses}.
 More formally, a \textit{clause} is an expression of the form $ h_1 \vee ... \vee h_k \leftarrow b_1 \wedge ... \wedge b_n$.
 The $h_k$ are \textit{head literals} or conclusions, while the $b_i$ are \textit{body literals} or conditions.
 Clauses with no conditions ($n=0$) and one conclusion ($k=1$) are \textit{facts}.
 Clauses with only one conclusion ($k=1$) are \textit{definite clauses}.